-Over a million people are diagnosed with skin cancer each year.
-Anyone can get skin cancer.
-Your risk of developing skin cancer is increased if your parent, child or sibling has had any form of skin cancer – particularly melanoma.
-Redheads and blondes have a two-fold to four-fold greater risk of developing melanoma.
-However, darker-skinned patients are still at risk.
+Over a million people are diagnosed with Skin Cancer each year.
+Anyone can get Skin Cancer.
+Your risk of developing skin cancer is increased if your parent, child, or sibling has had any form of Skin Cancer – particularly Melanoma.
+Redheads and blondes have a greater risk of developing Melanoma, however darker-skinned patients are still at risk.

 Warning signs of skin cancer

 Most moles develop sometime after birth, but some people are born with moles.
-Very large moles that have been present since birth do have an increased risk of transforming into melanoma over time.
-The development of a new mole or any changes in the size, color, shape or texture of a mole may be a sign of skin cancer, and should be reported to a doctor right away.
-Melanomas can develop anywhere on the body, even in places that are not exposed to the sun, such as the soles of your feet or even your nails.
+Very large moles that have been present since birth do have an increased risk of transforming into Melanoma over time.
+The development of a new mole or any changes in the size, color, shape, or texture of a mole may be a sign of Skin Cancer, and should be reported to a doctor right away.
+Melanomas can develop anywhere on the body, even in places that are not exposed to the sun, such as the soles of your feet, nails, and scalp.

-Basal Cell Carcinoma is the most common type of skin cancer and represents about 80 percent of new skin cancers.
+Basal Cell Carcinoma is the most common type of Skin Cancer and represents about 80 percent of new Skin Cancers.
 This type is rarely life-threatening and does not usually spread.
-A predisposition to basal cell carcinoma can be inherited, but these lesions usually occur in patients who have had repeated sun exposure.
-Patients that develop a basal cell cancer have a 60 percent chance of developing another one within five years, so it is essential that all patients who have had a skin cancer continue to see our physician regularly.
+A predisposition to Basal Cell Carcinoma can be inherited, but these lesions usually occur in patients who have had repeated sun exposure.
+Patients that develop a Basal Cell Cancer have a 60 percent chance of developing another one within five years, so it is essential that all patients who have had a skin cancer continue to see Dr. Green regularly.
 Basal Cell Carcinoma may appear as a red, flesh-colored or pearly bump, or may have the appearance of an ulcer.

 Squamous Cell Carcinoma is another common type of skin cancer that is rarely life-threatening when caught early.
-It represents about 16 percent of new skin cancers and is found most often in people with fair complexions.
-This type may develop from an actinic keratosis which is a pre-cancer that tends to be a red and scaly lesion on sun-damaged skin.
-Actinic keratosis can often range in size from a pencil eraser to the size of a coin and form on all sun-exposed areas of the body.
+It represents about 16 percent of new Skin Cancers and is found most often in people with fair complexions.
+This type may develop from an Actinic Keratosis, which is a pre-cancer that tends to be a red and scaly lesion on sun-damaged skin.
+Actinic Keratoses can often range in size from a pencil eraser to the size of a coin and form on all sun-exposed areas of the body.
 Squamous Cell Carcinoma can also appear as a red bump, or may have the appearance of an ulcer.

 Mohs micrographic surgery combines the surgical removal of the tumor with the immediate microscopic examination of the tumor.
 It is the treatment of choice for recurrent cancers, large cancers, cancers where the edges cannot be clearly defined, or in areas where it is important to preserve healthy tissue for the maximum functional and cosmetic results.